+“How long does a crush last?” you may wonder helplessly.
+And you’re not alone.
+In high school, I had a massive crush on a boy from my class.
 I was consumed by fantasies about what it’d be like if I told him how I felt.
-Would he say he felt the same way about me too?
+Would he like me back too?
 Would we seal our confessions with a kiss?
-What would that feel like?
-Since we were also pretty good friends, we’d spend a lot of time hanging out together.
-And I’d savor the moments and relive them in my head, over and over again.
+Every time we hung out, I’d relive those moments in my head later, over and over again.

 How Long Does A Crush Last?

-This infatuation triggers intense emotions and a ready rush, which is why it can be hard to get over a crush you see every day or even one who doesn’t even acknowledge your presence.
-Love, on the other hand, is characterized by a wholesome emotional attachment and a strong bond that stems from sharing a journey and getting to know the other person intimately.
+Simply put, a crush is a strong feeling of infatuation with a person about whom you may not know much.
+This infatuation triggers intense emotions and a ready rush, which is why it can be hard to move on from a crush you see every day, or even one who doesn’t even acknowledge your presence.
+You see a potential relationship with this person, even though there isn’t much of a foundation there for one.
+Romantic love, on the other hand, is characterized by a wholesome emotional attachment and a strong bond that stems from sharing a journey and getting to know the other person intimately.

 Can a crush last for 7 years or so?

-One key factor determining how long does it take for a crush to fade is what’s stirring up the attraction and infatuation.
+One key factor determining the crush is what stirs up the attraction and the seemingly romantic feelings you have for them.
 If you’re attracted to someone solely based on physical attributes such as looks or passion in bed, the crush can fade away quickly.
 Typically, when you start seeing the flaws in the person’s personality, the bubble of how perfect they are bursts, and you stop being besotted with them.

 Why do some crushes last so long?

+If a person doesn’t act on their feelings or meet someone new, the crush can go on for years or even decades.
 This happens because a lot of people indulge in spinning elaborate fantasies about their crushes in their heads.
-I, for instance, made it a bedtime ritual to imagine what it’d be like to BE with my high school crush.
+I, for instance, made it a bedtime ritual for a long period of time to imagine what it’d be like to BE with my school crush.

-How To Get Over A Crush – 11 Ways
+How To Get Over A Crush — 14 Ways

 Related Reading: 20 Signs He Is Not Into You – Don’t Waste Your Time!

 1. Express your feelings to your crush

-So, whether you want to stop crushing on a friend, a classmate, a co-worker or that stranger you cross paths with on the subway every day, just tell them how you feel.
+So, whether you want to stop crushing on a friend, a classmate, a coworker, or that stranger you cross paths with on the subway every day, just tell them how you feel.
 Ask them out for a coffee date or drinks or maybe just a walk in a nearby park, and tell them that you like them and would like to see where it goes.

-They’d either say that they feel the same way and you can take the next step in the relationship or that they don’t, in which case you’ll have clarity on where you stand and begin the process of healing.
+They’d either say that they feel the same way and you can take the next step in the relationship, or that they don’t, in which case you’ll have clarity on where you stand and begin the process of healing.

 2. Allow yourself to grieve

-Assuming that you do tell them how you feel and they don’t reciprocate as you had hoped, lean into the feelings of dismay and allow yourself to grieve.
+The best way to bring yourself out of this is to let yourself feel your feelings.
+This is assuming that you do tell them how you feel and they don’t reciprocate as you had hoped.
+Lean into the feelings of dismay and allow yourself to grieve.

-A crush triggers the same feel-good neuro-chemicals as love – dopamine, oxytocin and serotonin.
+A crush triggers the same feel-good neurochemicals as love – Dopamine, oxytocin, and serotonin.
 When it ends up unrequited, you experience emotions along the same lines as that gnawing feeling of emptiness after a breakup.
-Even if you’re trying to get over a crush who ignores you or has been disrespectful of your feelings, that sense of loss can be very raw and real.
+When you’re trying to get over a crush who ignores you or has been disrespectful of your feelings, that sense of loss can become even more raw and real.

-Bottling up our emotions can seem like the easiest thing to do, especially in the case of emotions that make you feel exposed, weak or vulnerable.
+Bottling up our emotions can seem like the easiest thing to do, especially when they make you feel exposed, weak, or vulnerable.
 But that won’t do you any good.

-This release when spending time with friends will instantly make you feel lighter and better, but don’t overdo it.
-“Talking about your feelings is essential, but talking about them over and over again and wallowing in the same pain on a loop is like picking on a raw wound.
+- Don’t vent all the time: This release when spending time with close friends will instantly make you feel lighter and better, but don’t overdo it.
+Talking about your feelings is essential, but talking about them over and over again and wallowing in the same pain on a loop is like picking on a raw wound

 4. Tell your friends your crush is a no-go topic

-To get over a crush who ignores you or even the one who’s chummy but doesn’t feel the same way about you, you need to get off the social media stalking bandwagon.
-There’s no way you can succeed in stopping from crushing on someone if you’re stalking their Instagram at 2 a.m. or checking out their Stories the minute they get posted.
+In order to move on from a crush who ignores you or even the one who’s chummy with you but doesn’t feel the same way, you need to stop stalking them on social media.
+We’re not judging you, we have all been there.
+But there’s no way you can succeed in stopping from crushing on someone if you’re stalking their Instagram at 2 a.m. or checking out their stories the minute they get posted.

 7. Distance includes no texting

-I’m going to spell out that maintaining distance when trying to stop crushing on a friend or trying to get over a crush you see everyday includes snapping all forms of communication.
-Just so that when your emotions get the better of you, you don’t shoot them a text by saying that there was no ‘no-texting rule’ mentioned in my how to get over a crush advice list.
+Let me spell this out.
+Maintain some distance when trying to stop crushing on a friend or trying to get over a crush you see every day.
+Snap all forms of communication.
+When your emotions get the better of you, don’t start double texting them just because you thought the ‘no texting rule’ was missing in my advice list.